-Now based in New York City after spending an extensive period on the road, living between Paris, Milan, London and more recently Berlin, her work is infused with influence and culture of her travels.
+Now based in Berlin after spending an extensive period on the road, living between Paris, Milan, London and more recently New York, her work is infused with influence and culture of her travels.
 Working freelance for over a decade with multiple fashion and advertising brands, it wasn’t until 2017 that she opted to pursue her art full time.
-Mental Mechanics is her debut collection, a series of 9 limited edition posters of re-drawn technical patents - once much celebrated, but now overlooked - she breathes life back into old feats of engineering and invention, that revolutionized industries, and paved the way for many of the conveniences we take for granted today.
+Mental Mechanism is her debut collection, a series of 9 limited edition mixed media posters of re-drawn technical patents - once much celebrated, but now overlooked - she breathes life back into old feats of engineering and invention, that revolutionized industries, and paved the way for many of the conveniences we take for granted today.

 Ragnhild has always been a lover of mechanics - as a child she dreamed of becoming an automotive designer, and her Mother still has piles of all of her early drawings of cars and automotives.
 Mental Mechanism is a fusion of all of her loves, her early obsessions with mechanics, her natural progression into industrial design and the more recent pivot into more graphical work and back to basics techniques.